awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/learning-kinesis-module-one-iam.md

 *account*
 The AWS account ID, as shown in [Account Settings](https://console.aws.amazon.com/billing/home?#/account)\.
 *name*
-The name of the stream from [Step 1: Create a Stream](learning-kinesis-module-one-create-stream.md), which is `StockTradeStream`\.
+The name of the stream from [Step 1: Create a Data Stream](learning-kinesis-module-one-create-stream.md), which is `StockTradeStream`\.

 1. Determine the ARN for the DynamoDB table to be used by the consumer \(and created by the first consumer instance\)\.
 It must be in the following format: